 APPLICATION DEADLINE ~ ongoing

 There is no hard deadline to apply.
-Submission will be accepted until program has reached capacity.
+Submissions will be accepted until the program has reached capacity.
 We will indicate if and when the workshop is at capacity and no longer accepting applications in bright red on our website.

 $900 Full Program ~ 3 Weeks of Technique & Creation